 Technology will be put to full use in your skin cancer screening program but the core benefit comes from our staff profile.
 A group of skin cancer specialists and trained support staff which is unique in London.

 Their ability to monitor, diagnose and if required deal with cancers does not bring an increase in treatment, quite the opposite.
-Early, accurate detection brings the best possible care for skin cancer.
+Early, accurate detection brings prompt, often minimal care for skin cancer.

-From non surgical routes, to minor excision, to specialist, cosmetically concerned surgery where needed, skill and speed of intervention matter.
-All of these services are available in house at our London clinics.
+From non surgical routes, to minor excision, to specialist, cosmetically managed surgery where needed, skill and speed of intervention matter.
+All of these services are available at our London clinic.

 Monitoring For Children